midwestmilo/midwestmilo.github.io/content/database/redo-py.md

 It spread across many innocuous evenings
 and the quiet can mean two things at the same time

-How were we already with together when we kept choosing anything except each other
+How were we already together when we kept choosing anything except each other

 ```text
 him = "trying"